-Figure 1.

-Excess neutron scattering-length density of the methane loaded sample compared to the bare MOF5.
-The experimentally derived density is superimposed with the ZnO_4 clusters of the MOF5 host structure, indicating the location of cup-sites for the first methane adsorption.(lattice: Fm-3m and a = 25.91 Å).
+Figure 2.
+(Left) Excess neutron scattering-length density superimposed with the $ZnO_4$ clusters of the MOF-5 host structure, indicating the location of cup-sites for the first methane adsorption.
+(Right) Methane adsorption on the Zr-metal centers in UiO-66.
+Both were derived from neutron diffraction data.